 The state of Indiana implemented an eviction moratorium that ran from March 19 to August 14, 2020.
-Courts in Marion County (Indianapolis) have been accepting new eviction filings and processing cases since that moratorium lifted.
+Filings in Marion County (Indianapolis) increased after that moratorium lifted.

 More detail on eviction protections in Indianapolis can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Indianapolis ran above historical averages in January and February of 2020.1 They began to drop in March and bottomed out near zero in April.
-Filings remained low during the moratorium period, and after it was lifted, filings have slowly increased to normal levels.
+Eviction filings in Indianapolis ran above historical averages in January and February of 2020.1 Filings began to drop in March, and remained well below average between April and July 2020, after which filings increased.

 Marion County is divided into 224 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2